phundament/app/README.md

     sh build/scripts/build.sh
     sh build/scripts/test.sh

-Or one-by-one via `Makefile` targets

-Make sure to build first, if you have made changes to `src`
+Or one-by-one via `Makefile` targets, make sure to build first, if you have made changes to `src`

     make build